-It’s likely you will feel uncomfortable, anxious and sad about the task.
+It’s likely you will feel uncomfortable, anxious and sad when you tell people their role is redundant.
 These are all understandable emotions.
 You are about to deliver difficult news that will have a major impact on someone’s life, plus you probably aren’t sure how they will react to this news.
-You may also feel guilty or have a sense of relief that it is not you being made redundant.
+You may also feel guilty or have a sense of relief that it is not your position being made redundant.

 Remember: even though the conversation might be emotional for you, it is about their reactions not yours.